 Dr. Donald Romaine Thorner was born on the 1st of March, 1929 in Sarnia, Ontario.
 His parents were Romaine Oren Thorner and the former Edythe Marie Fraser.
-Dr. Thorner was raised in Wallaceburg, Ontario.
+He had a brother named Lorne.
+Dr. Thorner was raised in Wallaceburg.
 He attended D. A. Gordon Public School and Wallaceburg District High School.
 His mother was a nurse and perhaps she influenced her son’s decision to enter medical school.
 His brother, Lorne, also became a physician.
 He also has a sister named Ruth.

 Dr. Donald Thorner graduated M.D. from the University of Western Ontario in 1952.
 He married Helen Laing in Wallaceburg, in August of 1952.
 She is the daughter of William T. Laing and the former Mignon Petrie.
 After their marriage Mrs. Thorner resumed her studies at the University of Western Ontario and Dr. Thorner returned to London to complete his internship at St. Joseph’s Hospital in London.
 Mrs. Thorner graduated B.Scn in 1953.